How Long Does It Take To Buy a House?

 If your credit needs cleaning up, you might need even more time.
 However, paying down debt to reduce your debt-to-income ratio could boost your score in as few as 30 days.

 2. Research Potential Houses and Neighborhoods: 3 Weeks

 Looking for homes is significantly more streamlined now than in years past.
 Websites such as Zillow and Trulia make it easy to compile a short list of properties even before you work with an agent.
 Sites like these can be used to filter specific search parameters and help you learn about your local market, estimate the expenses related to closing on a house and get a clearer sense of where you want to live.

 Give yourself and your family a few weeks to do your research and discuss your options.
 This is also a good time to make a wish list of features you must have, features you’d like to have and features that would be deal breakers.
 You might need to revise your criteria after you start seeing what’s on the market in your budget, but thinking through your wants and needs now will help you hit the ground running when it’s time to start shopping for homes.

 3. Find a Real Estate Agent: 1 to 30 Days

-But spending a few weeks researching can’t hurt — especially if you want to find your dream home.
-Buyers need to trust their agents and vet them to ensure they’re diligent, competent and honest.
+According to Zillow’s 2021 Consumer Housing Trends Report, approximately 80% of homebuyers work with a real estate agent to purchase a home.
+Although you can connect with an agent within a few minutes of searching for one online, spending a few weeks researching and interviewing agents can’t hurt — especially if you want to find your dream home.
+Buyers need to trust their agent and vet them to ensure they’re diligent, competent and honest.